What Are the Stories You Need to Tell?

 Other Workshop Offerings Have Included These:

 “I want to write, but I can’t find the time.”
 Sound familiar?
-This workshop gives you two hours a week to jump-start your efforts.
-It offers imaginative prompts designed to open doors into new areas of writing and thinking, whether for a project in process or for something new, whether fiction or memoir.
+This workshop gives you two hours a week to write.
+It offers imaginative prompts designed to open doors, whether for a project in process or for something new, fiction or memoir.
 We’ll write, share work as desired, and discuss aspects of craft in a warm, inspiring atmosphere.
-Take this chance to make sure you get writing done, and use the scenes and ideas you generate to spur further writing for months to come.
+Take this chance to make sure you get writing done, and use the scenes and ideas you generate to spur further writing.
 All levels welcome.

 The Writers’ Toolkit